jamesmcclay/routerdb/README.md

 ## Project Overview

 This repository contains a full-stack web application that combines Python and ReactJS to create a basic but full-featured interactive web experience.
+It is deployed using Terraform and Ansible using AWS services - EC2 for a server deployment, and Lambda, DynamoDB, and S3 for a serverless deployment.

 ### Features